 A beautiful person is anyone who shows their soul through laughter or tears.
 The kind of people who have to be experienced in person because words or pictures could never do them justice.

-But they are not as beautiful as they look or talk.
+But they are not as beautiful as they look or as they talk.
 They are as beautiful as they love, care, and share.

 Beautiful people don’t respond with negativity or speak poorly of others.
 They are deliberately optimistic, never failing to find the silver lining, and don’t nitpick or brag.